-The fine dining bible scattered its coveted stars on no fewer than 29 establishments this week -- among them two street food vendors.
+The fine dining bible scattered its coveted stars on no fewer than 29 establishments -- among them two street food vendors.

 There was also one highly prized three-star accolade for grand French restaurant Joel Robuchon, presided over by its namesake, the world's most-decorated Michelin starred chef.